whiprandolph/bestseller/notes.md

 ### Rear Cover

-There are whole nations, some today and many more in the recent past, that are able to maintain a baseline of mutual respect among the people, and between the people and the Earth.
-These nations have leaders people trust, no rich and poor, and no discrimination.
+There are whole nations, today and in recent times, where people live respectfully with each other and the Earth.
+They have leaders people trust, no rich and poor, and no discrimination.
 Integrity and generosity are common.

-I live in the United States, which has big problems like corruption, greed, child abuse, sexism, racism, and a few rich and a lot of poor.
-It's always had these problems, which never seem to go away no matter who people vote for.

-And the United States isn't the only one - lots of unhealthy nations have these exact same kinds of problems, like France, Russia, Canada, or Ecuador.
-Some people think these problems are universal, just part of being human.
-But that's not true.

-This book contains stories and perspectives in the words of people of many of these healthy nations who describe how they maintain this respectful way of life.
-This is _not_ theoretical.
+Many nations, like the United States, Ecuador, or China have similar problems like corruption, discrimination, and needless poverty.
+These troubles persist no matter how people vote.

-What would it take to live without endless corruption, greed, and all the other troubles?
-What will it take to have a nation where integrity, awareness, and generosity are pervasive, and people deeply trust their neighbors and leaders?
+What will it take to make integrity, awareness, and generosity pervasive, so people can trust their neighbors and leaders?

-It will take _The Deepest Revolution_.
-That's what this book is about.
-If you're tired of big political and cultural problems that just keep getting worse, and you're ready for deep change with other strong and caring people, then this book is for you.
+It will take _The Deepest Revolution._ Based on the words of people of healthy nations, this book is _not_ theoretical.
+If you're tired of endless political and cultural problems, and you're ready for deep change with strong and caring people, this book is for you.

 ### Notes - Cindy call 7.26.25